Portugal Golden Visa Funds for Americans (2026): US Eligibility, PFIC and QEF

 Key takeaways

-- Almost every Portuguese Golden Visa fund qualifies as a PFIC under US tax law, which makes a QEF election in your first year of investment effectively mandatory.
+- Many Portuguese Golden Visa fund structures should be reviewed as potential PFICs under US tax law before subscription, and a QEF election in your first year is often the planning route US advisers model first.

 - A QEF election is only possible if the fund manager will issue you an annual PFIC Information Statement — and most won't.